-“Kevin’s work is bold, brave and unusual – he is an artist working with tremendous insight, powerful images and personal context to create stunning video and art works in Ireland and abroad,” said Kris Nelson, director of the Tiger Dublin Fringe and ambassador for the Irish scholarship.
-“I’m sure that the Sky Academy arts scholarship will help him take his projects to the next level, fostering new collaborations and higher profile for his work.”
+“Kevin’s work is bold, brave and unusual – he is an artist working with tremendous insight, powerful images, and personal context to create stunning video and art works in Ireland and abroad,” said Kris Nelson, director of the Tiger Dublin Fringe and ambassador for the Irish scholarship.
+“I’m sure that the Sky Academy arts scholarship will help him take his projects to the next level, fostering new collaborations and a higher profile for his work.”

 “He joins our existing TV scholar, Carly Matthews-Lynch who is studying at the National Film School at IADT, and our sports scholar, 800m athlete Mark English, both of whom are benefiting from the support of Sky Academy to enable them to reach their potential in their chosen fields.”